Titanic Quarter

-Titanic Quarter in Belfast, Northern Ireland, is a large-scale waterfront regeneration, comprising historic maritime landmarks, film studios, education facilities, apartments, a riverside entertainment district, and the world's largest Titanic-themed attraction centred on land in Belfast Harbour, known until 1995 as Queen's Island, and initially, Dargan's Island.
-The 185 acre site, previously occupied by part of the Harland and Wolff shipyard, is named after the company's, and the city's, most famous product, RMS Titanic.
+Titanic Quarter in Queen's Island, Belfast, Northern Ireland, is a large-scale waterfront regeneration, comprising historic maritime landmarks, film studios, education facilities, apartments, a riverside entertainment district, and the world's largest Titanic-themed attraction centered on land in Belfast Harbour, known until 1995 exclusively as Queen's Island, and initially, Dargan's Island.
+The 185 acre site, previously occupied by part of the Harland & Wolff shipyard, is named after the company's, and the city's, most famous product, RMS Titanic.
 Titanic Quarter is part of the Dublin-based group, Harcourt Developments, which has held the development rights since 2003.

 Dargan Island / Queen's Island

 Prior to the developments of the Titanic Quarter, the island was initially named ‘Dargan’s Island’ after engineer William Dargan who was undertaking the work.
-In the 1840s, the land was created when a deep channel was cut through the mudflats of the river Lagan, the material excavated from the cut was used to form the artificial Dargan’s Island.
+In the 1840s, the land was created when a deep channel was cut through the mudflats of the River Lagan, the material excavated from the cut was used to form the artificial Dargan's Island.
 It was later renamed to Queen's Island when Queen Victoria visited Belfast in 1849.
 The island's first use was as a people's park, with a zoo, a Crystal Palace, gardens, and a bathing pond.
+The site of the Titanic Quarter didn't replace the name of Queen's Island but rather rebranded as such.
+The townland of Queen's Island is unchanged.
+This is because Titanic Quarter is a part of the Queen's Island townland.